Back to Resources

 How quickly can I expect results from AI dayparting?

 Initial improvements typically appear within 2-4 weeks, with full optimization occurring over 60-90 days.
 Timeline depends on data quality and campaign maturity.
 New products require 30-60 days of performance data before AI can make effective decisions.
+The first 2-3 weeks focus on data collection through testing, weeks 4-6 on refining targeting based on performance patterns, and weeks 8+ on scaling what works.
+Accounts starting with ACoS above 40% typically see 8-15 percentage point improvements in this timeframe.

 Is AI dayparting cost-effective for smaller advertising budgets?